Don’t Listen: Is the Netflix Movie Rooted in Reality?

 Netflix’s ‘Don’t Listen’ is a story that recycles many tropes from the horror genre.
 However, it still manages to stand out due to its climax and brilliant acting by Rodolfo Sancho, Ana Fernández, Ramón Barea, Belén Fabra, and Lucas Blas.
-For some reason, horror movies become so much more petrifying if they’re rooted in reality.
-Are you curious if the same is the case with this movie?
+For some reason, horror movies become so much more petrifying if they’re based on true events.
+Are you curious if this is the case with this movie?
 Let’s find out.
 But consider yourself warned because there are possible spoilers ahead.

 No, ‘Don’t Listen’ is not based on a true story.
 In fact, the plot is very reminiscent of the fairly common storyline in which a family moves into a new house and starts witnessing strange occurrences, much like ‘The Shining’ or ‘The Amityville Horror.’
 The protagonist, Daniel, makes a living by essentially flipping properties.
 His wife, Sara, and his son, Eric, move in with him to a new house.
 Soon, Eric claims that he can hear voices.